Do you want to start thrift store business?

 5.1 Market Trends

-These statics shows that you can also earn a massive profit besides helping people, provided that you plan your business successfully.
+These statics shows that you can also earn a massive profit besides helping people, provided that you plan your business plan for thrift store successfully.

 5.2 Marketing Segmentation